aGGreSSiv/rd-03d-esphome/README.md

 # RD-03D mmWave Radar ESPHome Integration

+Attention: Since I'm not a programmer, this has been created with the help of artificial intelligence.
+I will try to answer your requests and questions for my own improvement, but you can also do this yourselves by using AI tools.
+I spent time getting this sensor to work because it doesn't have a proper Esphome file.
+Unfortunately, most of these sensor types are junk; most of them can't deliver what they promise in their datasheets, or they all have a finicky side.
+The one that has worked most flawlessly so far has been the LD2410B.
+The reason I want to replace it is the range; I needed more distance.
+At the end of the day, it might be necessary to switch to higher quality products with proper documentation behind them, like those from DFRobot or SeedStudio.
+Since these tests were done with products bought from the Chinese market, I may not have reached a happy ending. :)

 🎯 RD-03D 24GHz mmWave radar sensörünü ESPHome ile Home Assistant'a entegre edin!

 ## 🚀 Hızlı Başlangıç